Common Questions regarding Enrollment

 • What would my health care truly cost me?

-While determining your “true healthcare cost”, you need to consider factors such as Copays and deductibles in addition to the premiums; the premiums aren’t the only thing you will pay.
-Taking all these things into consideration will help you choose a health insurance plan under the affordable care act/Obamacare that meets your health care needs best.
+While determining your “true healthcare cost,” consider factors such as copays and deductibles along with the premiums; you won’t pay only the premiums.
+Considering all these factors helps you choose a health insurance plan under the Affordable Care Act/Obamacare that best meets your healthcare needs.

 Related Posts